-As part of 703 KAR 5:070, all local school districts are required to administer a Home Language Survey (HLS) to students enrolled in the district as the first step in the screening process to identify English learner (EL) students.
+As part of 703 KAR 5:070, all local school districts are required to administer a Home Language Survey (HLS) to all students in grades K-12 upon their initial enrollment in the district as the first step in the screening process to identify English learner (EL) students.
 The HLS shall be based on four questions, at a minimum, derived from the Office for Civil Rights (OCR) and Department of Justice (DOJ) approved HLS questions.